-So ... the major part of the traditional Christmas story is wrong.
+So ... the major part of the traditional Xmas story is wrong.
 The Nativity scene didn't happen.

 - 8 Now there were in the same country shepherds living out in the fields, keeping watch over their flock by night.
-(This pokes a big hole in December - 25 ... being the date of Jesus birth.
+(This pokes a big hole in December 25 being the date of Jesus birth.
 It is extremely unlikely that shepherds would be living in fields ... at night.
-It's not going to happen.
-It could have been more around the time of the Feast of Tabernacles) - 9 And behold, an angel of the Lord stood before them, and the glory of the Lord shone around them, and they were greatly afraid. - 10 Then the angel said to them, "Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people. - 11 For there is born to you this day in the city of David a Saviour, who is Christ the Lord.
+It's not going to happen) - 9 And behold, an angel of the Lord stood before them, and the glory of the Lord shone around them, and they were greatly afraid. - 10 Then the angel said to them, "Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.

+- 11 For there is born to you this day in the city of David a Saviour, who is Christ the Lord.
 (Messiah the Lord) - 12 And this will be the sign to you: You will find a Babe wrapped in swaddling cloths, lying in a manger." - 13 And suddenly there was with the angel a multitude of the heavenly host praising God and saying: - 14 "Glory to God in the highest,